How Do Students Enter the Program?

 Micah Program, they may pursue our interdisciplinary minor, which

-also provides students in the Freshmen Community and the
+also provides students in the First-year Students' Community and the

-Companions Project ways to continue their studies of poverty
+Companions Project an optional way to continue their studies of poverty

 and problems in the American city.